Course Number and Title: MAT 255 Statistics I

 - Use linear regression to analyze the relationship between two variables.

-- Draw the scatter plot for two variables.
+- Construct the scatter plot for two variables.

 - Calculate the equation for the regression line using appropriate technology.

-- Predict the value of a dependent variable given the value of an independent variable.
+- Use hypothesis testing to predict the best value of an independent variable.

 Students should refer to the Student Handbook for information on the Academic Standing Policy, the Academic Integrity Policy, Student Rights and Responsibilities, and other policies relevant to their academic progress.